Earn WooCommerce Amazon Affiliates Commission with Your Product Reviews Site: The Complete Guide

 You must publish quality reviews and comparisons that aren’t already available elsewhere.
 If you don’t get this part right, search engines (rightly) won’t think highly of your site.
 Consumers won’t have a reason to visit your site, and you won’t earn any Amazon affiliates commission.

 However, if you work hard at finding a niche and spend time adding and promoting unique content, then the obvious appeal of passive income can work well for you.
 The quality content point is especially important, so be sure to get that right.
 Now, we’ll move on to look at how to select the niche of your WooCommerce Amazon affiliates website.

 Which niche should your WooCommerce Amazon affiliates target?

 If you can earn a commission for each sale you refer to Amazon, your site should just list as many Amazon products as possible, and you’ll get more commission – right?
 Unfortunately, no. Your WooCommerce Amazon affiliates website must focus on a niche.

-Search engines are going to respect the authority of a site that is clearly focused on one thing.
+Search engines will respect the authority of a site that clearly focusses on one thing.
 Here are some examples of good niches for a WooCommerce Amazon affiliates store:

 - office supplies

 These examples are fairly disparate, but they all have a couple of features in common:

 - Customers have a lot of choice, with no obvious “best” product.
 Furthermore, all the products are fairly similar in outcomes.
 A consumer wanting to buy a guitar is plausibly confused and will search for reviews – this is where you come in.

 - Each item is relatively expensive.
 You earn a fixed commission from Amazon, so the higher the price of the product, the higher your commission.